 Visit our website to download the full Traveler Value Index report or our snapshot reports by industry.

 Expedia Group’s Traveler Value Index research was conducted by Wakefield Research between April 16 and May 7, 2021.
 Respondents included 8,000 nationally representative adults ages 18+ from eight countries: Australia, Canada, France, Germany, Japan, Mexico, the United Kingdom, and the United States.

 About Expedia Group

 Expedia Group, Inc. companies power travel for everyone, everywhere through our global platform.
 Driven by the core belief that travel is a force for good, we help people experience the world in new ways and build lasting connections.
 We provide industry-leading technology solutions to fuel partner growth and success, while facilitating memorable experiences for travelers.
-Our organization is made up of four pillars: Expedia Services, focused on the group"s platform and technical strategy; Expedia Marketplace, centered on product and technology offerings across the organization; Expedia Brands, housing all our consumer brands; and Expedia for Business, consisting of business-to-business solutions and relationships throughout the travel ecosystem.
-The Expedia Group family of brands includes: Expedia®, Hotels.com®, Expedia® Partner Solutions, Vrbo®, trivago®, Orbitz®, Travelocity®, Hotwire®, Wotif®, ebookers®, CheapTickets®, Expedia Group™ Media Solutions, CarRentals.com™, and Expedia Cruises™.
+Our organization is made up of three pillars: Expedia Product & Technology, focused on the group's product and technical strategy and offerings; Expedia Brands, housing all our consumer brands; and Expedia for Business, consisting of business-to-business solutions and relationships throughout the travel ecosystem.
+The Expedia Group family of brands includes Expedia®, Hotels.com®, Expedia® Partner Solutions, Vrbo®, trivago®, Orbitz®, Travelocity®, Hotwire®, Wotif®, ebookers®, CheapTickets®, Expedia Group™ Media Solutions, CarRentals.com™, and Expedia Cruises™.